Rotherham: Administrative history

-Although Labour retained control of the council, the Conservatives went from zero to 20 seats at the May 2021 election.
+In the May 2021 election, Labour retained control of the council, while the Conservatives went from zero to 20 seats.

-Having had elections by thirds every other year.
-The method of election is changing to whole council elections every four years, from 2016.

 In 2013, Professor Alexis Jay published a report about the Rotherham child sexual exploitation scandal (1997–2013).
 Following the report's publication, the council leader, Roger Stone of the Labour Party, resigned – an act of contrition the report said should have been made years earlier – saying he would take full responsibility for "the historic failings described so clearly in the report."
 Labour Councillors Gwendoline Russell, Shaukat Ali and former council leader Roger Stone were suspended from the Labour Party, as was former Deputy Council Leader Jahangir Akhtar, who had lost his council seat in 2014.
 Chief Executive, Martin Kimber, said no council officers would face disciplinary action.
 Kimber announced on 8 September that he intended to step down in December 2014, and offered his "sincere apology to those who were let down".
 The council's director of children's services, Joyce Thacker, also left the authority by mutual agreement.
 Malcolm Newsam was appointed as Children's Social Care Commissioner in October 2014, and subsequently Ian Thomas was appointed as interim director of children's services.